AndreiCherniaev/bladeRF.wiki.git.git.git./FX3-Firmware.md

-This page contains information pertaining to [FX3 firmware](http://www.nuand.com/fx3) development
+This page contains information pertaining to FX3 firmware development.
+See http://www.nuand.com/fx3 for available images and a brief summary of each image.

 # Current Architecture #